inkling/synthaway/README.markdown

 ### Repeatedly Refactoring the Same Source File

-Once a source file is refactored by synthaway, any `@synthesize` directive that can be removed is removed.
+Once a source file is refactored by Synthaway, any `@synthesize` directive that can be removed is removed.
 Therefore repeatedly refactoring the same file has no further effect.
 In more technical terms, the refactoring transform is said to have reached a fixed point.